March 2025

 Pakistan's army says it has freed more than 300 hostages from a passenger train seized by militants in Balochistan province on Tuesday.

-Reported by BBC News - 12/03/25
+Reported - 12/03/25

 Philippines ex-leader arrested on ICC warrant